siva251/auth0/README.md

 # Getting Started with Create React App

-This project is React application that uses Redux Toolkit for state management and Tailwind for Cosmetics.
+This project is React application that uses Redux Toolkit for state management, React-Router for Routing and Tailwind for Cosmetics.

 ## Project Structure